dr-ni/helmert3d/README.md

 and can be calculated from a set of at least three point correspondences [Crosilla, F. (1999).
 Procrustes analysis and geodetic sciences.
 Technical report, Quo vadis geodesia...?, Department of Geodesy and GeoInformatics, University of Stuttgart].
-The tool helmparms3d reads two ASCII point-files and calculates all necessary parameters for Helmert transformation.
-All parameters are written to an ASCII file for further computations.
+The tool helmparms3d reads two point-textfiles and calculates all necessary parameters for Helmert transformation.
+For further computations these parameters are stored in an additional textfile.
 The Helmert transformation can then be calculated with helmert3d.
+Finally the alignment can be tested with helmdiff3d.

 ## Development